nicolasnotcage/nicolasnotcage/README.md

 - 👋 Hi, I’m @nicolasnotcage
 - 👀 I’m interested in cybersecurity tools and malware analysis.
-- 🌱 I’m currently learning Python to develop cybersecurity tools.
+- 🌱 I’m currently learning C for reverse engineering malware.
 - 📫 How to reach me: https://www.linkedin.com/in/nj-miller

 <!---